Movatterモバイル変換

 OccupationPerformance artist

-Born inthe Bronx to a mother who had tried repeatedly to abort her, and to a father who worked for theJewish mobsterDutch Schultz, Podber was later remembered as a disruptive influence by classmates from West Walton High School.[1]
+Born inthe Bronx to a mother who had tried repeatedly to abort her and to a father who worked for theJewish mobsterDutch Schultz, Podber was later remembered as a disruptive influence by classmates from West Walton High School.[1]

 I've been bad all my life.
 Playing dirty tricks on people is my specialty.[2]

-She was married three times, and had numerous casual liaisons.
-Her last husband was Lester Schwartz who had a long-term relationship with actor/directorJulian Beck.
-Schwartz died in 1986.[3]
-Podber cited bisexuality as something she and Schwartz had in common.[1]
-One boyfriend was a banker with whom she had sexual intercourse only on the banknote-strewn floor of his firm's vault.
-She had no children by any of her partners.
-She died in her Manhattan apartment on February 9, 2008, from natural causes, aged 75.
+She was married three times, never having children, and enjoyed numerous casual liaisons.
+Her last husband was Lester Schwartz who had a long-term relationship with actor/directorJulian Beck.[4]
+Podber citedbisexuality as something she and Schwartz shared before he died in 1986.[1]
+One boyfriend was a banker with whom she only had sexual intercourse on the banknote-strewn floor of his firm's vault.

 References